icinganalysis/icinganalysis.github.io/content/basics/basics.md

 - [Resources]({filename}resources.md)

-## Possible future additions
+## Future additions

-I may eventually add "Intermediate" topics, which required mathematics and computer skills:
+"Intermediate" topics, which required mathematics and computer skills, are in-work, but are not yet available:

 - Using handbook design and analysis methods